microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 *Note: creating the cluster will take several minutes*

 - Next, go to this file to see the instructions to **install PostgreSQL, MySQL and the ContosoPizza application:**  [README](Resources/HelmCharts/README.md)
+- Please refer to the [AKS cheatsheet]file for reference of running aks commands to validate your environment.

 ## Success Criteria